ferlinhusky/redwaves/README.md

 <h3>What I'm working on</h3>

-<p>Improving combat, more items/spells/etc., maybe a storyline, who knows.
-I come up with an idea
+<p>Right now, player customizations and maybe a storyline.
+I come up with an idea in the morning and
-in the morning and try to get it coded by the end of the day, or maybe over a couple of days.</p>
+try to get it coded by the end of the day, or maybe over a couple of days.
+It's like agile development without all the index cards and standing.</p>

 <h3>Stuff I didn't write</h3>